aturner-epcc/green-software-hpc/episodes/energy-efficiency.md

 ### Low-carbon sources of energy

 Clean energy comes from renewable, zero-emission sources that do not pollute the atmosphere when used and save energy through energy-efficient practices.
 There are overlaps between clean, green, and renewable energy.
-Here's how we can differentiate between them:
+Here is how we can differentiate between them:

-- **Clean energy** - doesn’t produce carbon emissions e.g. nuclear.
+- **Clean energy** - does not produce carbon emissions e.g. nuclear.
 - **Green energy** - sources from nature
 - **Renewable energy** - sources will not expire e.g. solar, wind